slevithan/oniguruma-to-es/README.md

 If `null`, any use of recursion throws.
 If an integer between `2` and `100` (and `allowBestEffort` is on), common recursion forms are supported and recurse up to the specified max depth.

+Using a higher limit is not a problem if needed.
+Although it can add a slight performance cost, that's limited to regexes that actually use recursion.

 *Default: `6`.*

 ### `optimize`